Showers & bathtubs

 Later, in the junior-high locker room, I learned the blessed efficiency of taking a shower.
 But for the first 12 years of my life, taking a bath seemed perfectly fine.
 The biggest problem, really, was filling the tub with water.
 That took time!
 If we wanted a bath, which we always did, we had to plan ahead.
 Especially in high school, getting to seminary by 6:00 a.m. meant we had to get up very, very early.

 Why, you may ask, didn’t you just shower—I mean bathe—at night?
-Ah, that would have been anathema to my father, who repeatedly preached, “You sweat when you sleep.”
+Bathing at night was anathema to my father, who repeatedly preached, “You sweat when you sleep.”
 For one year in Shelley, Idaho, he taught seminary to teenagers, many of whom came to class smelling something fierce.
 That singular experience strongly reinforced his propensity to be neurotically clean, especially when it came to personal hygiene.
 So, no matter how poor we were or how much water it took to bathe his children, Dad would not have us skimp on baths.
 Factor in all the times we came home sweaty after playing sports, and you can imagine how often those tubs were filling up, day and night.

 Yet, we all managed to become quite skilled at participating in our unique round-the-clock rhythm of filling tubs, taking baths, and sharing bathroom space.
 As a big family, we quite easily adjusted when someone stayed too long in the bathroom.
 However, the entire family could be thrown off tempo when a tub wasn’t filled properly.